alerafart/MeetDevBack/docs/global_project_doc.md

 ## Database folder
 The DB folder contains all migration related folders.
-Which means the migrations themselves and the dummies data.
+Which means the migrations themselves and the dummies data (factories and seeders files).
 Those process are described in the *DB_migration_doc.md*.